Vinz68/stairsJs/README.md

 ## stairsJs
-is a minimal NodeJS app for a rapberry pi-3 to automatically drive the stairs LED lights (14 steps) using IR detection.
+is a minimal NodeJS app for a rapberry pi-3 to automatically drive the stairs LED lights (14 steps) using passive infra red (PIR) detection.
 It uses logging (bunyan) and of course GPIO (onoff).

 ## Purpose
 The goal of this project is to build a nice led-light for my stairs (which I renovated recently) and to learn the raspberry PI, nodeJS and GPIO programming